Tales of St. Austin's: "How Payne Bucked Up"

 Grey, the captain of St Austin's First Fifteen (the school's primary rugby players) is recovering from a knee injury, so Charles Augustus Walkinshaw is acting as captain.
 Payne, of Dacre's, is likely to soon get his official First-Fifteen colours.
 Walkinshaw thinks Payne is overconfident and should be left out for a match or two, so he will try harder when he plays again.
 Walkinshaw is not actually correct about Payne, but Grey believes Walkinshaw and suggests he put together a First Fifteen v.
 Second game, with Payne as captain of the Second.
 Walkinshaw tells Payne that he should buck up and not slack off.
 Payne plays rigorously, and the match ends in a draw.
 Two members of the First end up injured because of Payne, and Walkinshaw gets minor injuries, but he is thrilled that Payne has bucked up.
 Walkinshaw arranges a repeat match to buck up Payne even more for a future match against Windybury.
 At the following match, Walkinshaw is injured more seriously and admits it was because of Payne.
 With the four most senior members of the First out of action, Grey makes Payne the captain for the team against Windbury.
-Grey is annoyed with Walkinshaw, but fortunately for him St Austin's wins.
+Grey is annoyed with Walkinshaw, but St Austin's wins.
 Payne gets his First-Fifteen colours from Grey.